 Once the capture is stopped, click the Captures tab and select the proper pcap file.
 Note that the date and time is appended to the filename specified previously.
 The file can now be saved to the local PC, where it can be opened with an application such as Wireshark.

-Also, the traceSBC tool can be used to monitor the SIP signaling messages between the Service provider and the Avaya SBCE, this tool is helpful when troubleshooting TLS related issues.
+Also, the traceSBC tool can be used to monitor the SIP signaling messages between the Service provider and the Avaya SBCE.

 11. Conclusion